Acutis language manual

 Because bindings match anything, you can use _

-as a “default” case:
+as a catch-all “default”

 {% match greeting